lydell/LinkHints/CONTRIBUTING.md

 - `src/manifest.js` is called via Rollup and generates `manifest.json`.
 In fact, all `.js` files directly inside `src/` are called via Rollup and generate other files.
 - `src/icons.js` generates all SVG icons (even outside `compiled/`). `src/icons/` contains PNG versions of those.
 They can be updated by running `npm run png-icons` (which requires [Inkscape] and [OptiPNG]).
 You can preview all icons by opening `compiled/icons/test.html` in a browser.
 - `src/html.js` generates HTML files.
 All HTML files are very minimal.
 JavaScript is used to render content.
+- `src/css.js` injects the colors defined in `project.config.js` into CSS files.

 Compilation pipeline: